sara-nl/picasclient/README.md

 make tutorial
 ```

-#### [Advanced] Local couchdb server
+#### Local couchdb server [optional]

-Optionally for local development a couchdb server can be started by running:
+Local development is possible by spinning up a couchdb server in a docker container.
+This
+functionality is provided in the `Makefile` by running:
 ```
 make docker-compose-up
 ```